chevybowtie/docker-alpine-rtmp-hls-live/README.md

 These are planned items

-* enable HTTPS by passing in a domain name - Let's Encrypt will create our cert for us
+* enable HTTPS by passing in a domain name to the container - Let's Encrypt will create our cert for us
-* add security (right now you can only restrict by IP addresses)
+* web site:
+  * request user input of how many listeners are using a stream
+  * report - stats on stream quality, number of listeners
   * add /stats/ page to the web server so you can view the statistics of the streams being processed
+* add security (right now you can only restrict by IP addresses before you start the container)
-* add instructions to upload to a plesk server to make deployment even easier
+* add instructions to upload to a plesk server or AWS Fargate
 * add a trivial API to retrieve the container build version
+* allow storage and retrieval of streams for 2 weeks
+* allow audio only for low bandwidth broadcast sites

 ### Alternate way to get this running